LuchoBazz/LuchoBazz/README.md

 ### 🏆 Awards

 * **2nd Place - Ironhacks Competition 2018:** A hackathon organized by Purdue University.
-I built a web app using JavaScript and Google Maps API to visualize 100,000 data points.
+I built a web app using Node.js and Google Maps API to visualize 100,000 data points.

 ---